suffolklibraries/lgc/content/collections/events/gentle-seated-yoga.md

     content:
       -
         type: text
-        text: 'Woodbridge is a historic market town in Suffolk, England, approximately 8 miles up the River Deben from the sea.
-It lies 7 miles NE of central Ipswich as part of the wider Ipswich built-up area.
-The town is close to some major archaeological sites of the Anglo-Saxon period, including the Sutton Hoo burial ship. '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         text: 'The Woodbridge train station is located only 3 minutes on foot and there is also a ' -
         type: text